iubh/DLMDSML01/README.md

 ### Genetic Algorithms (GAs)

 <details>
-           <summary>Part 1 - Theory and Concepts</summary>
+           <summary>Theory and Concepts</summary>
-           <p> Q_A_genetic_algorithms_theory.ipynb (last update: 2021-01-19): Based on *Haupt & Haupt, Practical Genetic Algorithms (2004)* we discuss how to approach GAs both for binary as well as continuous problems.
-We try to understand how to encode variables, find the initial population, perform the natural selection process as well as mating/crossover and mutations until convergence is reached.</p>
+           <p> Q_A_genetic_algorithms_theory.ipynb (last update: 2021-07-20): Based on *Haupt & Haupt, Practical Genetic Algorithms (2004)* we discuss how to approach GAs both for binary as well as continuous problems.
+We try to understand how to encode variables, find the initial population, perform the natural selection process, discuss mating/crossover strategies and mutation strategies until convergence is reached.</p>
 </details>

 <details>
-           <summary>Part 2 - Applications</summary>
+           <summary>Applications</summary>
-           <p> Q_A_genetic_algorithms_applications.ipynb (last update: xxxx-xx-xx)</p>
+           <p> Q_A_genetic_algorithms_applications.ipynb: The knapsack problem and the traveling salesman problem. (last update: 2021-07-20)</p>
 </details>